Ellerbach/LegoTrain/Lego_api_doc.md

 ### si

-This is the signal number from 0 to 16.
+This is the signal number id.

 ### md